 Article 13: General principles for disclosure of pre-contractual information under Article 8 and 9 of Regulation (EU) No XXXX/2019

 Information disclosed under Article 8 and 9 shall be disclosed pursuant to the principles set out under the sectoral legislation referred to in Article 6(3) of Regulation (EU) No XXXX/2019.

-The disclosures relating to a financial product referred to in Article 8 of Regulation (EU) No XXXX/2019 shall not mislead investors into believing that such financial product has as its objective sustainable investments in accordance with the definition set out in Article 2(17) of Regulation (EU) No XXXX/2019.
+The inclusion and presentation in the sectoral disclosure documents shall offer a true and fair description and thus enable readers to easily find the relevant information.

-Financial market participants that manufacture financial products and financial advisors that provide investment or insurance advice shall therefore ensure that the pre-contractual information they provide for those products described in Article 8 and 9 of Regulation (EU) No XXXX/2019, including the product denomination, is clear, reliable, and does not contain any false or ambiguous claim that can mislead the investor about the objective of the product.

-Information on financial products referred to in Article 8 of Regulation (EU) No XXXX/2019 shall be consistent with how sustainability risks are integrated in investment decisions.
+Financial market participants that manufacture financial products and financial advisors that provide investment or insurance advice shall ensure that the pre-contractual information they provide for those products described in Article 8 and 9 of Regulation (EU) No XXXX/2019, including the product denomination, is clear, reliable, and does not contain any false or ambiguous claim that can mislead the investor about the nature/features of the product.
+That means for disclosures relating to a financial product according to Article 8 of Regulation (EU) No XXXX/2019 shall not mislead investors that such financial product has as its objective sustainable investments in accordance with the definition set out in Article 2(17) of Regulation (EU) No XXXX/2019.

-Promotion of environmental or social characteristic in accordance with Article 8 of Regulation (EU) No XXXX/2019 does not require that the financial products are actively distributed to clients but may also occur if the clients are automatically enrolled (e.g. in case of IORPs).

 Article 14 Presentation of Article 8 and 9 Regulation (EU) No XXXX/2019 information

-Pre-contractual information for products under Article 8 and 9 of Regulation (EU) No XXXX/2019 according to this Regulation shall be made in accordance with the template set out in Annex III.
+Pre-contractual information for products under Article 8 and 9 of Regulation (EU) No XXXX/2019 according to this Regulation shall be made in accordance with the templates set out in Annex III.

+In case of products in accordance with Article 8 of the Regulation XXXX/2019, the disclosure referred to under paragraph 1 shall be included in a section with the title “Sustainability Statement””.

-The disclosure referred to under paragraph 1 shall be included in a section called “Statement regarding environmental or social characteristics of the product”.
+In case of products according to Art.
+9 of Regulation XXXX/2019, the disclosure referred to under paragraph 1 shall be included in a section with the title “Statement regarding environmental or social objectives of the product and good governance practices of investee companies”.

+By way of derogation from paragraph 1, regarding the information referred to in Articles 8 and 9 of Regulation (EU) No XXXX/2019, financial market participants and financial advisors may include a hyperlink to their website, given that there is a statement in the prospectus indicating the address containing further details, and it is accessible to all investors, as provided in article 19 of Regulation (EU) 2017/1129 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market.

 Article 15 Content of Article 8(1) information

-Information to be disclosed pursuant to Article 8(1) of Regulation (EU) No XXXX/2019 shall include at least the following:
+Information to be disclosed pursuant to Article 8(1) of Regulation (EU) No XXXX/2019 shall include at least the following for each product individually:

 a description of environmental or social characteristics or combination thereof being promoted by the financial product and how the investee companies follow good governance practices;

-description of how the investment strategy aims to ensure meeting the environmental or social characteristics or combination thereof;
+concise description of how the product design and investment strategy aim to promote the environmental or social characteristics or combination thereof;

 information about the data and methodologies used with a view to meeting the environmental or social characteristics or combination thereof;